d-uzlov/k8s-homelab/network/calico/readme.md

 sudo iptables-save | grep -i cali | sudo iptables -X && sudo iptables -S

-# If you `kubeadm reset` and `kubeadm init` without reboot
+# If you `kubeadm reset` and then `kubeadm init` without reboot
-# K8s will not detect when you install a CNI
+# new k8s installation will never detect CNI,
-# And all pods will be stuck at Pending state
+# and all pods will be stuck in Pending state
-sudo reboot
+sudo systemctl reboot

 ```